-The Alliance is working with the Government of Mozambique and UNICEF to cut red tape around the importation of a range of essential vaccines and associated medical products.
+The Alliance worked with the Government of Mozambique and UNICEF to cut red tape around the importation of a range of essential vaccines and associated medical products.

-This project aims to reduce processing times, improve shipment traceability, and cut costs stemming from vaccine storage and inventory management.
+This project reduced processing times, improved shipment traceability, and cut costs stemming from vaccine storage and inventory management.

-Traditionally, vaccines require a written pre-shipment government authorisation that includes details on their country or origin, proof of effectiveness, and details on the shipment’s contents.
-The application and approval process can take as much as two weeks while the vaccines are being held in storage.
+Traditionally, vaccines required a written pre-shipment government authorisation that included details on their country or origin, proof of effectiveness, and details on the shipment’s contents.
+The application and approval process could take as much as two weeks while the vaccines are being held in storage.

-The project will digitalise these processes by integrating them into Mozambique’s existing Electronic Single Window system and establish ways for relevant government ministries, health agencies, and Customs to coordinate more effectively on vaccine imports.
+The project digitalised these processes by integrating them into Mozambique’s existing Electronic Single Window system and established ways for relevant government ministries, health agencies, and Customs to coordinate more effectively on vaccine imports.

-Alongside government ministries and agencies, and with industry expertise and data assistance from UNICEF, we are supporting Mozambique in cutting the time and costs involved in importing routine vaccines, including those for diphtheria, tetanus, hepatitis B, pneumonia, meningitis, measles and rubella, and polio.
-The project will streamline and digitalise existing processes as well as examining the feasibility of creating a master authorisation certificate to cover multiple vaccine and health product consignments.
-Customs will also support the project through developing expedited release processes.
+Alongside government ministries and agencies, and with industry expertise and data assistance from UNICEF, we supported Mozambique in cutting the time and costs involved in importing routine vaccines, including those for diphtheria, tetanus, hepatitis B, pneumonia, meningitis, measles and rubella, and polio.
+The project streamlined and digitalised existing processes as well as examining the feasibility of creating a master authorisation certificate to cover multiple vaccine and health product consignments.
+Customs also supported the project through developing expedited release processes.

-The project is being implemented in cooperation with the Mozambique Ministry of Health, the Ministry of Industry and Commerce, the National Medicines Regulatory Authority, Central Medical Stores within the Ministry of Health, as well as Customs and the National Trade Facilitation Committee.
-From the private sector, Alliance business partners will be providing the project their industry expertise and relevant data.
+The project was implemented in cooperation with the Mozambique Ministry of Health, the Ministry of Industry and Commerce, the National Medicines Regulatory Authority, Central Medical Stores within the Ministry of Health, as well as Customs and the National Trade Facilitation Committee.
+From the private sector, Alliance business partners provided the project their industry expertise and relevant data.

-Digitalisation of processes and closer coordination among relevant agencies will:
+Digitalisation of processes and closer coordination among relevant agencies:

-- reduce the time needed to import key vaccines and associated products
+- reduced the time needed to import key vaccines and associated products

-- improve the traceability of these critical medical supplies and decrease the risks of delay posed by misplaced, incorrect, or damaged paperwork
+- improved the traceability of these critical medical supplies and decrease the risks of delay posed by misplaced, incorrect, or damaged paperwork

-- increase cooperation and collaboration between different border and government agencies
+- increased cooperation and collaboration between different border and government agencies

-- lower the costs associated with storage and inventory management
+- lowered the costs associated with storage and inventory management

 Private traders, who import the vaccines and related medical products on the government’s behalf, see lower direct and indirect costs relating to storage and inventory issues stemming from delays at the border.